kikyps/CrackME/README.md

 > Sometimes some security framework providers detect an unlocked bootloader, to prevent unwanted things, of course this is not friendly for users who like to customize their smartphones.

 **`As in the first point, not all users with root or unlocked bootloader have bad intentions.`**

+## Future Plan

+- Integrating as an Android Studio plugin.
+(The advantage is being able to use additional features and customize feature requirements directly in the application development).
+- The implementation of this framework will be applied across multiple platforms.
+Protection can be applied through:
+    + Integrating as an Android Studio plugin.
+    + Android App.
+    + Web App.
+    + Desktop App.
+- In the future, the project will be expanded with the hardening of the iOS application.
+At the moment, the framework only works for Android applications.

+#### To achieve all of that requires extra time, especially since the developer is working alone and there are limitations with iOS devices.

 ## Lessons